 Bob was taking his time getting treatment, though.
 The first time he began the process to see if knee surgery was right for him, he ended up on the operating table for a different reason.
 After undergoing preliminary tests for knee surgery, Bob had to have heart bypass surgery after doctors discovered two blockages to his heart.

 Bob took the time to heal and do some research on minimally-invasive surgery options for his knees.
-This led him to make an appointment with Dr. John Mercuri, a fellowship-trained orthopaedic surgeon specializing in knee and hip replacements.
+This led him to make an appointment with John Mercuri, MD, an orthopaedic surgeon specializing in knee and hip replacements.

 He wanted to learn more about Mako robotic joint replacement surgery, in which Dr. Mercuri is certified.
 “It really interested me,” says Bob.
 “I felt it would be less invasive and offer more accurate placement of the titanium in my knee.”